pinkfrangipani/SWEN303/pt1-report.md

 ## Scenarios/Use cases
-Can copy and paste scenarios from selected personas and modify them.
-Maybe one scenario for each persona?
+We have selected multiple use cases to represent our system and the needs of our personas.

-**Create study question - Personas: Rebecca, Dennis, Elizabeth**
+**Create question - Personas: Rebecca, Dennis, Elizabeth**
 From Te Ata

 | User                      | System                       |